|

 The interpreter provides some special features to make

-little simpler when writing a
+your life a little simpler when writing a

 PulseBlaster program.